 I follow Oxford style guidelines, unless you request otherwise.
 (This does not affect referencing style: in regards to referencing I will correct to the format that you have chosen.)

-I only edit where absolutely necessary, to retain your voice and personal style.
+I only edit where absolutely necessary, and I make sure that I retain your voice and personal style.
 All my changes will be appropriate to the style of the document in question.

 Send me an email if you wish to discuss things further.
 I very much hope we can work together!